Negation: Precedence

+Here is a table that shows a commonly used precedence of logical operators.

 Properties

 Double negation

 Within a system of classical logic, double negation, that is, the negation of the negation of a proposition $P$, is logically equivalent to $P$.
 Expressed in symbolic terms, $\neg \neg P \equiv P$.
 In intuitionistic logic, a proposition implies its double negation, but not conversely.
 This marks one important difference between classical and intuitionistic negation.
 Algebraically, classical negation is called an involution of period two.